cis1951/lec9-code/README.md

 We'll be building a clicker game, complete with a shop and password protection.
 Along the way, we'll use a few different data persistence techniques to make sure that game state is saved between launches:
 * `UserDefaults` for the number of clicks
-* Core Data for purchased shop items
+* SwiftData for purchased shop items
 * Keychain for the password

 We've implemented most of the game for you, but it's up to you to polish it up with data persistence.
 Here's a walkthrough of the steps you'll take to do so: